Knytt

 Knytt is a 2006 indie platform video game developed and published by Nifflas.
 It was released as freeware for Microsoft Windows.
 The game's protagonist, also called Knytt, is abducted from his home planet by an alien, and subsequently crash-lands on a different world.
 He must search for missing parts to repair the ship so that he can leave the planet.
 The game was positively received by critics.
 It was followed up by two sequels, Knytt Stories and Knytt Underground.
+On August 10, 2026, a free re-release for modern machines with new difficulty modes and achievements, called Knytt Classic, was released on Steam for the game's 20th anniversary.